Diversification Definition: Meaning in Trading and Investing

 Summary: Key Points About Diversification

-• Diversification means spreading exposure across independent assets and drivers to reduce reliance on any single outcome; it is a form of risk distribution, not a profit guarantee.
+• Diversification definition: spreading exposure across assets, strategies, and drivers to reduce single-point-of-failure risk; a form of risk spreading, not a return guarantee.

 Frequently Asked Questions About Diversification